kubernetes-sigs/cluster-api/.github/ISSUE_TEMPLATE/kubernetes_bump.md

 ## Tasks

-Prerequisites:

-* [ ] Decide which Cluster API release series will support the new Kubernetes version
-  * If feasible we usually cherry-pick the changes back to the latest release series.
+**Note:** If feasible we usually cherry-pick the changes back to the latest release series.

 ### Supporting managing and running on the new Kubernetes version